stephenohair/java-documentation-template/README.md

 - generated class diagrams based on code
 - vulnerability checks on project code including dependent code
 - flattened list of all dependencies used

+## Extra
+There's a CI .travis.yml build script for this project that can be used as an example of how you publish your generated site documentation straight to your personal github page on each commit pushed to master.
+**Note:** you'll need to generate a personal github token for use in travis and in your travis build of the project add a GITHUB environment variable using that token.